ClonifyNow/ClonifyNow/README.md

 - 👋 Hi, I’m @ClonifyNow
 - 👀 I’m sharing information about the website which is On-Demand App Development Services.
-- You can click the Preview link of "ClonifyNow" to take a look at your changes.
+- You can click the Preview link of <a href="https://clonifynow.com/">ClonifyNow </a> to take a look at your changes.